VHellendoorn/ICLR20-Great/README.md

 The following results and variables should be reported for each run:

-- The highest *joint localization & repair* accuracy reached in 100 steps (the key metric), also reporting the corresponding no-bug prediction accuracy (indicates false alarm rate), bug localization accuracy, and bug repair accuracy.
+- The highest *joint localization & repair* accuracy reached in 100 steps (the key metric) on the full 'eval' dataset, using the model that performed highest in this metric on the heldout data at training time.
+For completeness, please also report the corresponding no-bug prediction accuracy (indicates false alarm rate), bug localization accuracy, and bug repair accuracy (between parentheses).
-- The same accuracies for the full 'eval' (test) dataset.
 - *Details pertaining to the run*: the specific step at which that accuracy was achieved, the time taken per step, and the total number of parameters used by the model (printed at the start of training).
 - The *hyper-parameters for this model*: at least, the maximum batch size in terms of total tokens (batchers are grouped by similar sample size for efficiency -- users are encouraged to use the default (12,500) for comparability), the learning rate, and any details pertaining to the model architecture (new innovations, with paper, are encouraged!) and its dimensions.